Giving them Tehran around

 My biggest disappointment with The Seed of the Sacred Fig is that it has no interest in exploring this conflict head-on.
 After the opening scene, almost the entire movie takes place outside of the office, and we get little insight into what Iman’s job entails and what’s going on in his brain.
 He comes home each night irritable and tired, which makes him inherently less patient with his children who dabble in liberal rhetoric but reap the benefits of his job.
 But this pushback is driven more from emotional and spiritual exhaustion rather than any obvious moral slippage, like a driver on a road trip who promises to turn the car around if his annoying kids don’t stay quiet.
 If not for the gun he stashes in his nightstand after work every day, his position may as well be janitor working extra hours.
 He imposes his will, and he never threatens to stop.
 The result is that the film presupposes that Iman will break bad and become a face of government corruption without really exploring the path to get there.

 The first half of the film’s arduous 165 minute runtime is a domestic drama.
 We spend a lot of time with Najmeh and daughters Rezvan (Mahsa Rostami) and Sana (Setareh Maleki).
-Najmeh, as the interface between regime-lackey dad Iman and their more liberal daughters, ends up with the film’s richest portrait.
+Najmeh, as the bridge between regime-lackey dad Iman and their more liberal daughters, ends up with the film’s richest portrait.
 Her motherly instincts (including some implied latent feminism that’s never really teased out) make her sympathetic to Rezvan, Sana, and their protesting friends.
 Her love for her husband and acceptance of his position push her in the exact opposite direction.
 One moment, she’ll be affectionate towards her daughters; the next, cold and strict and demanding, and it’s a credit to the screenplay and Golestani’s performance that this ambivalence is well-realized and intriguing.

 Very little actually happens during this long opening act of the film.
 It’s all about table setting: the characters, the political context, the theme of repression — especially of women.
 It’s almost exactly the halfway point of the film when the real inciting incident occurs: Iman’s gun disappears.
-This sends Iman into a paranoid spiral; he increasingly lashes out and turns against his family when it’s not clear to anyone, including the audience, what happened to the gun, gives a much more dramatic and cinematic shape to the film’s second half than the first.
+This sends Iman into a paranoid spiral; he increasingly lashes out and turns against his family when it’s not clear to anyone, including the audience, what happened to the gun.
+This gives a much more dramatic and cinematic shape to the film’s second half than the first.

 It’s not all perfectly executed, but it is at key points quite tense, particularly the closing half hour.
-Perhaps this is a deliberate silver lining of the very slow opening; we’ve seen enough of the uncomfortable “normal” lives of this family that its immersion into physical danger is quite gutting.
+Perhaps this is a deliberate silver lining of the very slow opening; we’ve seen enough of the uncomfortable “normal” lives of this family that their immersion into physical danger is quite gutting.
 The climax is symbolic without putting too fine a point on it; if you read the daughters Rezvan and Sana as representing Iran’s promising youth, Iman representing a government that claims to care for its people but does so through violent subjugation, and guns representing the shifting power between different parties, then the genre work of the film’s ending makes for a rich political parable.

 Rasoulof’s script is over-ambitious in both length and reach.
 It’s essentially two 80-minute films wed together, tackling the political protests from all sorts of different thematic and narrative angles.
 It’s simply too much for a single film.
 Rasoulof’s story doesn’t thread the needle in some of its most important beats and ideas, like an interrogation scene that should be more of a tipping point than it is, or the aforementioned opacity on Iman’s moral evolution.